supersven/ghc-shell.nix/README.md

 In other words: Some parts of `haskell.compiler.ghcHEAD` (https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/compilers/ghc/head.nix) translated to a shell.nix file.

 _Disclaimer_: This works for me on my machine.
-I might have forgot some dependencies that were already installed in my environment.
+I might have forgotten some dependencies that were already installed in my environment.
 Please put me a note or make a pull request if you had to tweak this `shell.nix` file further.

 ## Usage
 - Clone the GHC Git repository as described in https://ghc.haskell.org/trac/ghc/wiki/Building/GettingTheSources.